 - The 2 covenants then correspond to 2 cities: the natural Jerusalem and the new Jerusalem.

-- Our Mother is the 2nd covenant (the Holy Spirit), symbolized by Sarah and corresponding to the New Jerusalem.
+- Our Mother is the 2nd covenant (the Holy Spirit is our Mother), symbolized by Sarah and corresponding to the New Jerusalem.

 There are Two Jerusalems